Seattle Consumer Justice, P.S. logo

 Frequently Asked Questions

-How long does Seattle Consumer Justice, P.S. take to show results?
+How does Seattle Consumer Justice, P.S. compare to similar companies?

 • Washington State residents facing bankruptcy with complex debt situations requiring personalized legal strategy

-• Student loan debtors seeking specialized litigation representation for federal student loan matters
+• Student loan debtors seeking listed litigation representation for federal student loan matters

 • Homeowners in foreclosure proceedings seeking legal defense and alternative solutions